-For Eric Birdsall, a side job in college detailing cars for friends was just the start.
+The idea of steam cleaning cars began for Eric Birdsall, “Birdie,” when he had a side job in college detailing cars for friends.
 Birdsall, who grew up in Rye and is married to Christine Sena who grew up in Greenwich, said he’d always dreamed of being self-employed.

-“I saw these steaming machines online and they were so compelling,” said Eric, who is known by his childhood nickname, Birdie.
+“I saw these steaming machines online and they were so compelling,” Eric said.
 “I flew to California for a demo and that was it.”

 “I remember scaring my wife and her father, telling them I was going to get one of these machines and quit my job,” he recalled.

 Since he started five years ago, Birdie operated his steam detailing business out of a former gas station in Rye near Playland.

 “When I got approved for zoning in Rye, I was the first stand-alone car wash that did not have drains as a requirement,” Birdie recalled.
 “Traditional car washes use 30-50 gallons of water per car.
 People who use their hose to wash their car in the driveway can use 80-100 gallons of water.”

 “We found a former gas station with an old old brick building we fixed up.
 We had a nice sofa for people to sit and wait while we detailed their cars,” he said, adding that the process takes about 90 minutes. ”

 “But customers, primarily women, kept asking for a ride home rather than wait in the shop,” Birdie recalled.
 “I was spending so much of my day interacting with customers and giving people rides,” he continued, adding that the rent was high and the busy shop was open six days a week.
 “Then I realized I just didn’t need the shop.”